day trip to Plymouth Massachussetts

 Best things to do on a day trip to Plymouth Massachusetts

-During a summer road trip through Massachusetts, we decided to spend the day in Plymouth to explore all the historic sites, and finally get to visit Plymouth Rock, which has always been on our bucket list.
+During a summer road trip in Massachusetts, we took a day trip to Plymouth to explore historic sites, including Plymouth Rock, which has always been on our bucket list.

 Plymouth is a coastal town in Massachusetts and is an easy day trip from Boston.
 It is the site of the first Pilgrim settlement, founded in 1620.